cardano-foundation/CIPs/CIP-0028/README.md

 ### New Updatable Protocol Parameters

+The Alonzo era was introduced in epoch 290 on 2021-09-12.
 The new **updatable** protocol parameter values for Alonzo are given below (in JSON format).
 Any of these parameters may be changed by submitting a parameter update proposal to the chain, and without triggering a "hard fork".
 Note that these parameters are given using the names used in the genesis file.
 Be aware that some parameters are shown differently using ``cardano-cli query protocol-parameters`` -- this has been raised